Semir-Devops/AWS-EKS-Cluster/README.md

 ```

-This command will allow you to create the kubeconfig file in your Master Node and manage it from there.<br/>You should see something like:
+This command will create the kubeconfig file in your Master Node and manage your cluster from there.<br/>You should see something like:

 ![image](https://github.com/Semir-Devops/AWS-EKS-Cluster/assets/144611511/9c4e224b-71fb-4793-8ded-83687d7837df)